Three Crowned Kings: Pandyas

 The Pandyas were the earliest of the Muvendhar and were of high antiquity being mentioned by Kātyāyana and Valmiki.
-However the establishment of a Pandya territory is not known until the sixth century under King Kadungon who liberated the Pandya country from the Kalabhras.
+However the establishment of a Pandya territory is not known until the sixth century under King Kadungon who liberated the Pandya kingdom from the Kalabhras.
 Xuanzang reports that Jainism was flourishing while Buddhism was declining during this period.
 They were famous for being patrons of the Tamil Sangams which were held in their capital, Madurai.
-Pliny mentions the Pandya country and its capital.
+Pliny mentions the Pandya kingdom and its capital.
 The large number of Roman coins from Emperor Augustus to Emperor Zeno found in Madurai shows that trade flourished among Rome, Greece and Tamilakam.
 Two embassies sent from the Pandya dynasty to Emperor Augustus were recorded.
 The Roman and Greek writers praise Korkai (now called Tuticorin or Thoothukudi) as the seaport of the Pandyas.

 Cholas

 The Cholas were a prominent dynasty in South India, and they played a significant role in the Sangam Age, which is generally considered to span from 300 BCE to 1297 CE.
 During this period, the Cholas engaged in extensive trade both within the Indian subcontinent and with foreign regions.
 Their trading activities helped them amass wealth, expand their influence, and contribute to the growth of their kingdom.

 The Cholas had a well-developed maritime trade network, which allowed them to establish trade links with various regions, including Southeast Asia, Sri Lanka, the Arabian Peninsula, and East Africa.
 They possessed a strong navy and used it to protect their trade routes and maintain control over the seas.
 Their trading activities were not limited to goods but also extended to cultural and intellectual exchanges.

 One of the key commodities in Chola trade was spices.
 They actively participated in the spice trade, importing and exporting various spices such as pepper, cardamom, cinnamon, and ginger.
 The Cholas also traded in other valuable commodities like precious stones, pearls, textiles, ivory, and perfumes.
 They were known for their craftsmanship and exported exquisite bronze sculptures, pottery, and textiles, which were highly sought after in foreign markets.